Common Questions About the MBA and MLS Degrees

 Myth: Both degrees are abstract and cannot be applied to everyday problems.

 Reality: With an MLS degree graduates will develop professional-level legal training and be able to apply what they learn directly to their industry.
-An MBA is a graduate degree that provides theoretical and practical training to help graduates get a general sense of business management functions.
+Additionally, an MBA is a graduate degree that provides theoretical and practical training to help graduates get a general sense of business management functions.

 Becker, Alison.
 Online Legal Studies Graduate Programs’ Capacity to Improve Legal Accessibility Disparities in the United States.
 Northcentral University, 2016.